Please use the menu below to navigate the article sections:

 - Dynamic – scale based on real-time system metrics (e.g. CloudWatch metrics).

 - Predictive – machine learning to schedule the right number of EC2 instances in anticipation of approaching traffic changes.

 The following table describes the scaling options available and when to use them:

-The scaling options are configured through Scaling Policies which determine when, if, and how the ASG scales and shrinks.
+You can configure the scaling options through Scaling Policies which determine when, if, and how the ASG scales out and in.

 The following table describes the scaling policy types available for dynamic scaling policies and when to use them (more detail further down the page):